deneryyy/deneryyy/README.md

 You can contact me in discord: `@roryne`

 P.S.
-I also have an [old github account](https://github.com/maestro-denery) I've lost an access to, but stuff I made there is unimportant.
+I also have an [old github account](https://github.com/maestro-denery) I've lost an access to